Schedule Quality Assurance Procedures

 A project schedule typically is intended to model the execution plan of a contractor in performing a scope of work for an owner over a specified period of time.
 In order for a project schedule to model the execution plan, it must accurately reflect the scope of work, have sufficient detail to monitor progress, and contain activity relationships that properly define the sequence of the work progress.
 Shortcomings or deficiencies in any of these areas threaten the ability of the schedule to accurately forecast the completion dates of tasks or milestones or to properly identify when interfaces are required with outside parties.

-The schedule’s ability to forecast task completion dates and interface requirements with other parties is a key purpose of the schedule from a management perspective.
+The schedule’s ability to forecast task completion dates and interface requirements with other parties is a key purpose of the procedures and schedules from a management perspective.
 Additionally, individual task execution delay or late delivery of interface requirements should be reflected in the schedule updates once activity delays have been incorporated into the schedule.
 It is the completion date forecasting and delay monitoring capability of a properly prepared project schedule that makes it such a valuable tool, allowing management insight into the effect of delays.
 Management can then make timely decisions to address and mitigate the delays.

-SCHEDULE QUALITY ASSURANCE PROCEDURES
+SCHEDULE QUALITY ANALYSIS & ASSURANCE PROCEDURES

 The comparison of a completed or in-progress schedule to an earlier progress update or baseline schedule will reveal changes made to the schedule.
-These changes can identify adjustments in the plan, changes in the scope, or mitigation efforts to overcome a delay, which should be reviewed when evaluating the quality of a schedule.
+These changes can identify adjustments in the plan, changes in the scope, or mitigation efforts to overcome a delay, which should be reviewed when analyzing the quality of a schedule.

 SCOPE OF THE PROJECT SCHEDULE